 1. Cat Socrates

-Upon stepping into 1 Cat Socrates, don’t be surprised if you’re greeted by the welcoming meows of the store’s in-house cat, Zoo-zoo.
+Upon stepping into 1 Cat Socrates, you’ll be greeted by the welcoming meows of the store’s in-house cat, Zoo-zoo.
 As its name suggests, this charming store stocks a hotchpotch of feline-related gifts, cutlery and home décor items.

 Many of the knick-knacks here are designed by artists from Singapore and across Asia, making it a great way to express your love for local and regional creativity.
-Be sure to check out their Peranakan*-themed tote bags, trays and table mats if you’re looking to bring home a small piece of nonya (a term specifically referring to Peranakan women but also a general reference to the culture at large) culture.
+Be sure to check out their Peranakan*-themed postcards, floor mats and books if you’re looking to bring home a small piece of nonya (a term specifically referring to Peranakan women but also a general reference to the culture at large) culture.

 *The term is an Indonesian/Malay word that means “local born”, which generally refers to people of Chinese and Malay/Indonesian heritage.